Best Laptops for Mechanical Engineering Students

 RAM: 16GB is the Floor

 8GB of RAM will frustrate you by sophomore year.
 SolidWorks recommends 16GB minimum for assemblies with more than 200 parts.
 ANSYS wants at least 8GB just for itself.
 Factor in your OS, browser tabs, and other apps running in the background, and 16GB becomes the realistic minimum.
 If you can stretch to 32GB, do it.
-You’ll thank yourself during final-year capstone projects when your assemblies have 500+ parts.
-If you’re also interested in picking the right setup for working from home, check my guide on budget laptops for remote work.
+You’ll appreciate it during final-year capstone projects when assemblies have 500+ parts.
+If you’re also interested in picking the right setup for working from home, check the guide on budget laptops for remote work.

 Storage: SSD is Non-Negotiable